Year of Publication

 Conclusion: Residents of care homes have increased use of psychotropic medications compared to individuals not in care homes.
 There are significant differences in the use of psychotropic medications based on gender and age.
 Whether this reflects appropriate prescribing warrants further investigation.

 Stewart, Tyler P., "Psychotropic Medication Utilization in Care Home Residents Age 65 or Older Compared with the Equivalent General Population in Scotland" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 54.